davidcpatricio/api_rest/README.md

       $ pip install -r requirements.txt

-    In order to visualize the data, you must be a logged in user in Django Admin.
-You can create a superuser using the following command:
+    Create a superuser in Django Admin using the following command:

        $ python manage.py createsuperuser